Milan in Italy ranks high on the list of Europe’s coolest cities and is a beautiful and exciting place to visit.

 Of course, make sure to dress appropriately and respect the liturgical services.

 If you love to shop one of the best spots in Milan to do so is Corso Buenos Aires, with around 350 shops, stores, and boutiques waiting for you.

 This long shopping street is visited by hundreds of thousands of people every day and is comparable to 5th Avenue in New York City.

 You will find all of the high-street fashion stores in Corso Buenos Aires but it’s still possible to spot some authentic/family-run Italian shops that sell handmade goods bags and shoes.

-Our list of best things to do in Milan wouldn’t be complete without a good shopping session in the Italian fashion capital.
+Our list of the best things to do in Milan wouldn’t be complete without a good shopping session in the Italian fashion capital.

 Diet and Italy don’t go well together so just forget about counting calories for the time of your stay in Milan and indulge in the mouthwatering cuisine of this boot-shaped country.